appsquickly/typhoon/README.md

 When I say Spring-like, I mean that it supports the above design goals and features.
 It does not necessarily mean XML at all!
-(Spring for Java doesn't imply XML either). ___To give the above benefits requires that the component definitions be interpreted at runtime.___ Otherwise you run into problems with the order of declarations, transitive dependencies, type conversion, and others that you're probably not interested in hearing about, unless you're rolling your own DI container.
+(Spring for Java doesn't imply XML either). ___To give the above benefits requires that the component definitions be interpreted at runtime.___ Otherwise you run into problems with the order of declarations, transitive dependencies, type conversion, and others that you wouldn't be interested in hearing about, unless you're rolling your own DI container.

 ___So what are the options for runtime interpretation of component recipes?___